mukul5789/Webdev_project1/README.md

 # Webdev_project1
-Please drop a star if you like this project
+Please drop a star if you like this project.